Bread fork

-Bread fork was one of the highly specialized table serving utensils of the Victorian era.
+The bread fork was one of the highly specialized table serving utensils of the Victorian era.
 This three-tined piece of silverware was shaped like a trident with a great variety of handles, some being very elaborate.
 The sole purpose of the utensil was to carry a slice of bread or a bread roll from the service plate to the personal bread and butter plate.
 Serving food with fingers was a taboo at the time, with few exceptions, like eating a bread roll.
 It was considered impolite to take a piece of bread from the bread basket or pass it without the use of bread fork.

 The fork, with its long (up to three-inch) tines, was invented in England and had some practical use there due to the tradition of serving a whole loaf to the table and cutting it as needed.
 The person in charge of cutting had to pass the slices somehow, and the fork was a safer replacement for a knife.
 In the US bread was usually served pre-sliced, making the fork unnecessary.

 The forks were marketed separately or in a set with the bread knife.
 The utensil proved to be little-used and was only popular for a very short time at the end of the 19th century (an 1893 fashion review considered it a novelty).
 As a result, there is a large variety of bread forks in excellent condition available in the antique stores.
 Due to their fancy shapes, these forks are frequently repurposed for serving the meat.